Hawa (2003 film)

-Hawa is a 2003 Indian Hindi-language horror film directed by Guddu Dhanoa.
+Hawa is a 2003 Indian Hindi-language supernatural horror film directed by Guddu Dhanoa.
 Starring Tabu, it is an unofficial remake of the 1983 American film The Entity, and was filmed in Manali, a location selected by Dhanoa after his car broke down over a narrow bridge during the shoot of Jaal: The Trap (also featuring Tabu), and prompted him to make a horror film situated there.
 Tabu signed on for the lead role of a mother with two children holed up in a haunted house, as she wanted to understand what ghosts and the supernatural were all about.
 It also marked Hansika Motwani's on-screen debut as a child artist.

 Hawa was released on 4 July 2003.
 It was later dubbed into Telugu as Naa Intlo Oka Roju and in Tamil as Raja Leelai.